Automattic/Edit-Flow/readme.txt

 6. You can now chose who should receive notifications on a per-post basis

 == Changelog ==

+= 0.4 =
+* Users that edit a post automatically get subscribed to that post (only if they have the manage subscriptions capability)
+* Edit Flow automatically hides editorial comments if the plugin is disabled

 = 0.3.3 =
 * Added tooltips with descriptions to the Status dropwdown and Status Filter links.
 Thanks to [Gil Namur](http://lifeasahuman.com) for the great idea!